Armenians in the United Kingdom

-The Armenian community of the United Kingdom consists mainly of British citizens who are fully or partially of Armenian descent.
+Armenians in the United Kingdom consists mainly of British citizens who are fully or partially of Armenian descent.
 There has been sporadic emigration from Armenia to the UK since the 18th century, with the biggest influx coming after the Second World War.
 The majority are based in the major cities of London and Manchester.
 The 2001 UK Census recorded 589 Armenian-born people living in the UK, and in 2013, the Office for National Statistics estimated that there were 1,235 people born in Armenia resident in the UK, with the number of Armenian nationals being 1,720, although it has been estimated by the Armenian Diaspora Conference that there are up to 18,000 ethnic Armenians including those who are British-born, and of part Armenian descent, living in the UK.

 History

 Antonia Gransden (University of Nottingham) writes about the visit to the monastery of St. Albans in 1228 of the Armenian Archbishop, and in 1252 the group of Armenians.
 The first Armenian community in Britain was formed in Manchester in the 19th century.
 A mixture of textile traders, small manufacturers and retailers, in 1870 they opened the first Armenian church in Britain (the Holy Trinity Church located in Manchester).
 In 1896 an estimated 500 Armenians lived in London.

 On 19 July 1920, Hovhannes Masehyan was appointed by the Armenian government to serve as "envoy extraordinary and minister plenipotentiary" of Armenia to Britain.
-However, his appointment was disallowed by the Foreign Office which felt "discomfort and embarrassment" at such a "veteran diplomat" representing an "unstable state" Britain had not yet granted de jure recognition to.
+However, his appointment was disallowed by the Foreign Office which felt "discomfort and embarrassment" at such a "veteran diplomat" representing an "unstable state" to which Britain had not yet granted de jure recognition.
 On 12 November 1920, the Foreign Office (and later Lord Curzon) acknowledged the appointment of Jaques Bagratuni as the unofficial representative of Armenia in London.

 Population distribution

 According to Vered Amit's Armenians in London: The Management of Social Boundaries, published in 1989, around 10,000 Armenians were living in Greater London at the time.
 The majority were thought to be first-generation immigrants from Lebanon, Syria, Iraq, Iran and Cyprus.
-They also include Armenians from Ethiopia, India, Egypt, Israel, as well as individuals from other countries.
+They also include Armenians from Ethiopia, India, Egypt and Palestine, as well as individuals from other countries.

 Manchester has been home to an Armenian population since 1835, with 30 Armenian businesses thought to have been operating in the city by 1862.
 Silk merchants were the original Armenian settlers in Manchester.
 In Easter 1870 Holy Trinity Church, an Armenian church, opened in Manchester, making it the first religious institution of that kind of in Western Europe.
 The Armenian Ladies Association of Manchester was in existence by the 1920s.
 In the early 20th century, there were Armenian mercantile communities based in London and Manchester represented by James Malcolm and H. Kamberian—the latter later became the official consul of Armenia in Manchester with the approval of the Foreign Office in October 1920.